joshbruce/fourth-earth-raw/public/digital-assisted/content.md

 Guidelines:

-1. It’s easier to add larger things than smaller things to the static scale.
+1. It’s easier to add larger things than smaller things to a static scale.
 2. Use groups and swarms to help scale up smaller characters (like a bee, for example).

  Consider: